What is The Dark Side of Entrepreneurship?

 What if I told you – Everything that you have read and understood about Entrepreneurship was a lie.

-It took the death of VG Siddhartha, founder of CCD, to wake you from your rosy dreamy world of entrepreneurship – made up of the life of wealthy entrepreneurs, the million-dollar funding, a multi-million dollar exit, etc., etc.
+It took the death of VG Siddhartha, founder of CCD, to wake you from your rosy dreamy world of entrepreneurship made up of a lot of ‘multis’ – the multi-million dollar entrepreneurs, the multi million-dollar funding, a multi-million dollar exit.

-The motivation coaches only ask us to stay “positive.”
+Don’t the motivation coaches only ask us to stay ‘positive’.

 The Dark Side of Entrepreneurship includes Depression, Stress which at times lead to Mental and health issues.